drakkan/sftpgo/README.md

 - `--config-dir` string.
 Location of the config dir.
 This directory should contain the `sftpgo` configuration file and is used as the base for files with a relative path (eg. the private keys for the SFTP server, the SQLite or bblot database if you use SQLite or bbolt as data provider).
 The default value is "." or the value of `SFTPGO_CONFIG_DIR` environment variable.
 - `--config-file` string.
 Name of the configuration file.
 It must be the name of a file stored in config-dir not the absolute path to the configuration file.
 The specified file name must have no extension we automatically load JSON, YAML, TOML, HCL and Java properties.
 The default value is "sftpgo" (and therefore `sftpgo.json`, `sftpgo.yaml` and so on are searched) or the value of `SFTPGO_CONFIG_FILE` environment variable.
 - `--log-compress` boolean.
 Determine if the rotated log files should be compressed using gzip.
 Default `false` or the value of `SFTPGO_LOG_COMPRESS` environment variable (1 or `true`, 0 or `false`).
+It is unused if `log-file-path` is empty.
 - `--log-file-path` string.
 Location for the log file, default "sftpgo.log" or the value of `SFTPGO_LOG_FILE_PATH` environment variable.
+Leave empty to write logs to the standard error.
 - `--log-max-age` int.
 Maximum number of days to retain old log files.
 Default 28 or the value of `SFTPGO_LOG_MAX_AGE` environment variable.
+It is unused if `log-file-path` is empty.
 - `--log-max-backups` int.
 Maximum number of old log files to retain.
 Default 5 or the value of `SFTPGO_LOG_MAX_BACKUPS` environment variable.
+It is unused if `log-file-path` is empty.
 - `--log-max-size` int.
 Maximum size in megabytes of the log file before it gets rotated.
 Default 10 or the value of `SFTPGO_LOG_MAX_SIZE` environment variable.
+It is unused if `log-file-path` is empty.
 - `--log-verbose` boolean.
 Enable verbose logs.
 Default `true` or the value of `SFTPGO_LOG_VERBOSE` environment variable (1 or `true`, 0 or `false`).

 If you don't configure any private host keys, the daemon will use `id_rsa` in the configuration directory.
 If that file doesn't exist, the daemon will attempt to autogenerate it (if the user that executes SFTPGo has write access to the config-dir).
 The server supports any private key format supported by [`crypto/ssh`](https://github.com/golang/crypto/blob/master/ssh/keys.go#L32).